skippyr/becho/README.md

 ## Installation

-`becho` is written in Rust and for to be used, must be installed from source.
+`becho` is written in Rust, and, for to be used, must be installed from source.
 To do it, if you are using MacOS or Linux, follow these steps:

   + install [`rust`](https://www.rust-lang.org), `git` and `make`.
 If you